sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 8080 | HTTP/HTTPS | [Sensu API][26]: Required for all users accessing the Sensu API |
 8081 | WS/WSS | Agent API: Required for all Sensu agents connecting to a Sensu backend |

-**Sensu agents** are lightweight clients that run on the infrastructure components you want to monitor.
-Agents register automatically with Sensu as entities and are responsible for creating check and metric events to send to the backend event pipeline.
 The Sensu agent uses the following ports:

 Port | Protocol | Description |